How do you motivate a creative team to produce great work, even in difficult or stressful conditions?

-In addition to learning more about ourselves, we came away with some great ways to drive creative leadership at every level of the business.
+As well as learning more about ourselves, we came away with some great ways to drive creative leadership at every level of the business.
 Below are some of our team’s top tips from the session:

 “A good leader understands that getting the best work out of any team is about playing to each person’s strengths and being a good listener.
 To enable coaching and development, it’s important to make giving feedback a positive experience so people feel that you understand their position and challenges.”
 (Donna Jeffs, Client Services Director)

 “Engage in active listening to be sure you really hear what your creative team is saying.
 Sometimes creative leadership is about taking a moment to read between the lines so that you can address problems before they escalate or give your team what they need to produce exceptional work.”
 (Helen Plumtree, Account Director)

 “Take time to tune into your team and understand the conditions that each person needs to produce their best work.
 Our industry can be very stressful, so when deadlines and budgets hang in the balance, it pays to know how you can adjust the environment to inspire creativity and help each individual deliver under pressure.”
 (Simon Hallows, Director)

 “Have a short stand-up meeting with your team each morning.
 A quick 5-minute meeting can help identify issues before they build up, clarify the creative direction, and ultimately, save an hour’s worth of headaches later on.
 Plus, it’s a good time to sneak in a cuddle.”
 (Martin Higham, Production Director)